The Best Crockpot Green Bean Casserole – Quick Facts

 - Cream of Mushroom Soup: option to use any variety of store-bought cream of mushroom soup or make your own dairy free cream of mushroom soup.

-- Green Bean Casserole from Scratch: If you prefer to use fresh green beans, feel free to make our Fresh Green Bean Casserole from Scratch and transfer to a slow cooker instead of baking in the oven.
+- Fresh Green Bean Casserole: If you prefer to use fresh green beans, feel free to make our Fresh Green Bean Casserole from Scratch and transfer to a slow cooker instead of baking in the oven.
 Simply place the par-boiled green beans in the crock pot with the mushroom mixture, instead of putting them in a casserole dish.
-Set the slow cooker to the high setting for 1.5 hours and then leave it on the warm setting until ready to serve.
+Set the slow cooker to the high setting for 1.5 hours and then leave on warm setting until ready to serve.
 Add the french fried onion topping right before serving.

 - Storage: leftover green bean casserole can be stored in an airtight container in the fridge for 4-5 days.